soundtrackgeek/lumon_screensaver/README.md

 ## Development

 The application uses:
-- Windows: Win32 API and GDI+ for rendering
+- Windows: Win32 API and GDI+ for rendering (with COM for image loading)
 - Linux: X11 for window management
 - MacOS: Cocoa and Core Graphics

 The logo bounces off the screen edges with simple physics simulation.

+## Troubleshooting

+### Windows
+If you get compiler errors about missing headers or undefined types:
+1. Make sure you installed MSYS2 and ran the pacman command listed above
+2. Make sure you're using the MSYS2 MINGW64 version of g++
+3. Verify your PATH includes C:\msys64\mingw64\bin
+4. If using PowerShell/Command Prompt, run `g++ --version` to confirm you're using the MinGW version